Topological Feature Vectors for Chatter Detection in Turning Processes: Conclusion

+As for runtime comparisons, we see dramatic decrease in persistence diagram computation when we computed persistence diagram in parallel as seen from Tab.~\ref{tab:comparison_paralell_serial}.
+Parallel computing reduces the runtime for computing persistence diagram at least $82\%$.
+Table~\ref{tab:single_ts_classification_time_comparison} shows that WPT is the fastest followed by EEMD; however, the reported time for TDA-based approach is comparable to the ones of EEMD.
+We can reduce the runtime for computation of persistence diagram of a single time series to less than 1 seconds using Greedy permutation and B\'ezier curve approximation method with combination of parallel computing.
+Fig.\ref{fig:Score_comparison} also shows that B\'ezier curve approximation method results in larger accuracies compared to Greedy permutation.
+Therefore, combination of parallel computing and B\'ezier curve approximation will make TDA-based approaches feasible option for online chatter detection.

 To summarize, we show that persistence features are appropriate for chatter detection in cutting processes.
 These features have the potential to lower the barrier to entry when tagging cutting signals as chatter or chatter free because no manual pre-processing is needed before extracting and using the features in the persistence diagram.
 We also note that after obtaining a classifier, the time required for the classification of new incoming data will be greatly reduced, thus opening the door for future implementation of TDA methods in-situ for chatter detection and mitigation.
+We also believe that applying TDA based feature extraction techniques to different machining processes and machine tools can be included in future work.

 \appendixpage